cunger/escape-velocity/content/books/ada-for-the-curious.md

 draft: true
 ---

-This booklet is for seasoned developers who are curious about Ada.
+This booklet is for developers who are curious about Ada.

+Contrary to some associations you might have (🦕?), Ada is alive and kicking.
+It's a modern language, with concurrency and all shit you want to have.
+It's blazing fast, backed by a cool community, and it's easy to learn.

-I want to highlight some of the aspects of Ada that are different from other languages and that make Ada worth looking into.
+Instead of showing you all the boring stuff that you can easily look up yourself, I want to highlight some of the aspects of Ada that are different from other languages and that make Ada worth looking into.
 Consider it a teaser that gets you to know Ada enough to decide whether you like it or not, with pointers in case you want to explore the language further.

-It is not an extensive introduction to Ada.
+So this is not an extensive introduction to Ada.
 In [The road to Ada]() below, I will point to better resources for that.

-If you have suggestions, find errors, or disagree, please [get in touch]().
+If you have suggestions, find errors, or disagree with anything, please [get in touch]().

 And if you like it, consider buying me a coffee.
 (I write early in the morning, so coffee will have a real effect on speed.)